ibm-cloud-docs/openwhisk/cli_install.md

 If you are already logged in, you can run the `ibmcloud fn property set` or `ibmcloud target` command in the {{site.data.keyword.cloud_notm}} CLI to switch regions, organization, and spaces.

+{{site.data.keyword.openwhisk_short}} uses [IAM-enabled namespaces](/docs/iam?topic=iam-iamoverview){: external} by default.
+Namespaces that are created are IAM-enabled.
+However, you can still target Cloud Foundry-based namespaces.
+{: important}

+To create and manage {{site.data.keyword.openwhisk_short}} entities, you must target a namespace.

-1. Create or target a namespace.
+Create or target a namespace.
+New namespaces are IAM-enabled by default.
-  * Create a namespace.
+  * Create an IAM-enabled namespace.
   ```
   ibmcloud fn namespace create <namespace> [--description <"description">]
   ```